Quiet Mind, Dangerous Body, Compassionate Soul

 --Sijo Bruce Lee

 Jeet Kune Do is the name Bruce Lee gave to his own personal theories and principles on street fighting.
 This method of training will teach you how to function out of all 4 ranges of combat - Kicking, Punching, Trapping, and Grappling.
 My goal is to help you develop the confidence and ability to adapt to any opponent, range, or situation.
 This is accomplished by providing you with a blend of various training modalities designed to increase your attribute level and fighting skill.
-This is not a random mixture of martial arts but rather a series of proven training methods developed by Sijo Bruce Lee, Guru Dan Inosanto, Sigung Paul Vunak, and Professor James Hundon.
+This is not a random mixture of martial arts but rather a series of proven training methods developed by Sijo Bruce Lee, Guru Dan Inosanto, Sifu Paul Vunak, and Grand Master James Hundon.

 The training you will receive is the essential foundation needed to properly blend all the ranges together and become a fully functional fighter.
 Sifu Tim Richards has over 14 years experience in JKD and has been certified by world renowned martial arts instructor Paul Vunak to teach Bruce Lee's art and philosophy.